Igglybuff/freectl/README.md

 `freectl` is a handy tool for downloading data sources containing a lot of URLs (like "awesome" lists) and making them searchable.

 It uses a very scrappy, semi-home-grown markdown link parser to extract URLs, titles/descriptions, and categories by looking for common patterns in markdown lists.
-This happens _while_ searching, so there is no indexing process - repositories are fuzzy-searched directly with a configurable query delay.
-This might not scale well if you add too many repositories!
+This happens _while_ searching, so there is no indexing process - data sources are fuzzy-searched directly with a configurable query delay.
+This might not scale well if you add too many data sources!

 There is also a basic favouriting system.
 Favourites and settings are stored locally as JSON files in `~/.config/freectl/`.